 The Black Basta ransomware group is revamping an older malware known as Qbot, Qakbot and Plinkslipbot to exploit the Microsoft Exchange Server.
 A successful attack will allow threat actors the ability to gain target network access, collect critical personal information, and encrypt the network.
 Barracuda MSP recommends updating all vulnerable Microsoft Exchange Servers in your environment as soon as possible to avoid potential impact.

 Technical Detail & Additional Information

-Barracuda MSP recommends the following actions to reduce the risk of a successful wiper malware attack:
+Barracuda MSP recommends the following actions to limit the impact of an arbitrary code execution attack:

 For more in-depth information about the recommendations, please visit the following links:

 If you have any questions, please contact our Virtual CISO.